kemalekren/Sample-Custom-TableView-Project-/README.md

 # Sample-Custom-TableView-Project-

-This is the sample Project which is included Xcode Project for the Custom Table View Cells
+This is the sample Project which is included Xcode Project for the Custom Table View Cells.
+I created this project Xcode 9.3 and Swift 4.1

 ## Getting Started